Chris35Wills/Chris35Wills.github.io/_posts/2018-08-31-list_comprehension_examples.md

 [x for x in list_2 if x not in list_1]
 ```

-Get unique file regardess of path and keep only unique files WITH their original path (thanks to (this answer)[https://stackoverflow.com/questions/41028547/python-using-list-comprehensions-to-filter-a-list-by-a-list-of-substrings/41028575]:
+Get unique file regardess of path and keep only unique files WITH their original path (thanks to [this answer](https://stackoverflow.com/questions/41028547/python-using-list-comprehensions-to-filter-a-list-by-a-list-of-substrings/41028575)):

 ```python
 [r for r in list_1 if not any(os.path.basename(z) in r for z in list_2)]